 Untreated Dislocated Jaw Treatment Questions and Answers

 If you have dislocated your jaw and require treatment or more information on what treatments are available to you, read our below Q and A page.
 Request an appointment online at Koala® Center For Sleep & TMJ Disorders today!
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 Should I go to the ER for a dislocated jaw?

 The jaw plays an important function in our everyday lives, and often goes unnoticed unless present with pain or discomfort.
 When a jaw is dislocated, it often hurts to open or close, which makes it difficult to eat, talk and even drink.
 This is an obvious impediment on quality of life and should be addressed as soon as possible.

 A dislocated jaw is a serious medical condition that requires immediate attention.
 Dislocated jaws that are not treated promptly take longer to heal and can cause permanent damage to the joint.
 If you are unsure whether or not the situation is serious, seek medical attention right away if experiencing any of the following: